hakavlad/nohang/README.md

 ## Solution

 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
 This is a simple and tiny OOM preventer written in C (the best choice for emedded and old servers).
 It has a minimum dependencies and can work with oldest kernels.
 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems whitten in C++ and developed by Facebook.
+This is the best choice for use in large data centers.
 It needs Linux 4.20+.
 - Use of `nohang` (maybe this is a good choice for modern desktops and servers if you need fine tuning).

 The tools listed above may work at the same time on one computer.